Sunday, May 21, 2017

 The best way to learn how to code is to watch someone else code and try to do some coding yourself everyday!
 That's what I try to provide for you in class.

 Also, the best way to succeed on the AP CompSci Exam is to read and write code everyday even at home!
-You should be playing around with c9.io or repl.it everyday now that we have a server we can use in class and at home!
+You should be playing around with repl.it everyday now that we have a server we can use in class and at home!

 Just a little advice from your friendly neighborhood CompSci teacher who's been coding for over 40 years!